 When I’m on vacation at Disney World and trying to manage my dining, it’s easy and convenient in the My Disney Experience app.
 I can use my phone to make a same-day reservation for lunch at the Grand Floridian Cafe while standing in line for Peter Pan’s Flight, and have my rear in a seat 2 hours later.
 If my whole day is running late, I love being able to shift a dinner reservation by 15 minutes while I’m in the parks mid-afternoon.

 Never tried making a dining reservation in the My Disney Experience app?
 I’ll walk you through it below.
-You can practice everything here (except checking in for a reservation) in advance of your trip – just make sure to cancel any reservations you don’t actually want to keep.
+Most images below are in galleries; tap any image to enlarge it and use arrows to step through the process.
+You can practice everything here in advance of your trip (except checking in).
+Just make sure to cancel any reservations you don’t actually want to keep.

 Click on any link below to skip ahead to that section.
-You can also click on any image to enlarge it.
 Looking for a website walkthrough?
 Check out Erin’s post.

 How to search for reservations at a specific Disney World restaurant